Museum Tabakspeicher

 How long should I spend visiting?

-Visitors typically spend one to two hours exploring the museum, depending on their interest in the exhibits.
+Most visitors typically spend around two hours exploring the museum to fully appreciate the exhibits.

 Is photography allowed?